jochenruland/stock_price_indicator/README.md

 ## Capstone project for Udacity Data Science Nanodegree 2021

+This project provides a stock price indicator which downloads historical stock price information from the Alpha-Vantage platform.
+In order to download data from Alpha-Vantage please refer to https://www.alphavantage.co/support/#api-key.
+The API key has to be set in `process_data.py` for the parameter `A_key`.
+This version uses my personal API key which will be deactivated after review of the project.

-This project provides a stock price indicator which downloads historical stock price information from the Yahoo finance platform and performs a technical analysis calculating a bunch of indicators like the simple moving average, Bollinger bands, momentum, daily returns and cumulative returns.
+Once the data has been downloaded the application performs a technical analysis calculating a bunch of indicators like the simple moving average, Bollinger bands, momentum, daily returns and cumulative returns.
 Based on these information the project further provides a machine learning pipeline to predict future stock prices.

-Predicting future stock prices is not an easy task.
-Therefore different machine learning algorithms have been tested first.
-The application of the different models can be found in the jupyter notebook `Stock_price_indicator.ipynb`.
-Best results were achieved using Lasso Lars linear regression.
-Therefore the machine learning pipeline uses this algorithm.
-But still the quality of the prediction strongly depends on the selected set of historical data.
-If you train the model with data from a historical time period which includes sudden extreme variations like there have been during the pandamic in March 2020 for example, this will negatively impact the quality of the model.
-Therefore it is crucial to take the evaluation metrics of the underlying model into account when looking at the predictions.
-It may be helpful to select a longer or shorter timeframe of historical data if the evaluation of the trained model shows strong deviations and low correlation.

-Problem Introduction
-Strategy to solve the problem
-Metrics
-EDA
-Modelling
-Hyperparameter tuning
-Results
-Conclusion/Reflection
-Improvements
+Different machine learning algorithms have been tested first.
+The application of the different models can be found in the Jupyter notebook `Stock_price_indicator.ipynb`.
+Once everything has been analyzed and tested in the Jupyter Notebook the final application has been implemented in python scripts and a Webapp.
+For a detailed description of the project please refer to `Project_documentation_20210531.pdf`

 There are two ways to access the stock price analysis and prediction:
 1. Via a flask web app `web_app.py` which launches a web server on `http://127.0.0.1:5000/`